 The summer between elementary and middle schools, we flew out to visit family friends who had moved to Colorado Springs, CO.
 We visited with said friends and then took a bit of a road trip around the Southwest and adjoining states.
 We did horseback riding in Utah (not the Southwest, I know, but it was near where we were), stayed in the former mining town of Silverton in Colorado, we saw Fourth of July fireworks at the Airforce Academy, we crawled through the caves where the Pueblo people once lived, and we even saw the Grand Canyon.
 Okay.
 Funny side note about our Southwest trip: My mother had just handed a series of books to my brother and I at the start of our trip (the Blood Books by Tanya Huff).
 We were so engrossed in our books that neither of us felt particularly inclined to get out of the car when we came to the Grand Canyon.
 The thought was that if we saw the canyon from one angle, we’d seen it all.
 Besides, it was in movies and stuff.
 So, whatever.
 One of these years, I’m going to go back and actually spend some time really appreciating its natural beauty.

 On that same trip, we spent some time in Las Vegas.
-I had a lot of fun there despite being unable to do all of the things for which Vegas is known: particularly drinking, gambling, and entering into an ill-advised marriage.
+I had a lot of fun there despite being unable to do all of the things for which Vegas is known: particularly drinking from Oddbins Champagne Range, gambling, and entering into an ill-advised marriage.
 I was turning 11 that summer and had to be escorted through the casino parts in order to see any of the shows or other things that were available for kids to do.
+I really wanted to gamble, I know its crazy and I’m glad I didn’t try and get caught, I heard from this source that I would of got my parents in serious trouble had I did.
 My friend and I were chatting the other week about how we should go to Vegas now that I am old enough to appreciate all of its charms.
 That’s on my to-do list.

 Out of that conversation came the reason why I actually wrote today’s blog post a few days ago: I’m on the vacation I mentioned in last week’s Me Monday.
 My friend, Tihana, and I are going to be on a cruise ship heading for the Bahamas when this blog post is published.
 We were talking about vacations in the abstract and possible trips we may take one day.
 Then, she very seriously asked if I wanted to go on a cruise with her in a couple of weeks.
 I agreed and then the plotting and planning began.